Parametrics of electromagnetic searches for axion dark matter: Parametrics of DM detection

 If the integration time becomes long compared to the inverse bandwidth of spectral features, $Q \sim \nu t_1$, then we again obtain ${\rm SNR} \sim \bar N_{\rm max}$.
 An isolated amplifier satisfies the PQL assumptions, so this bound necessarily holds.

-It should be emphasised that the $\gamma$ in equations~\ref{eqsnr2isoav} and~\ref{eqsnr2isoav2} refers to the damping rate with the readout system connected to the target, and not just to the intrinsic damping in the target itself (as in the op-amp case).
-Analysing the case of a circulator plus a cold load, as in~\cite{sclong,srf}, shows that for a given intrinsic dissipation rate $\gamma_{\rm int}$ associated with the target, the axion-mass-averaged ${\rm SNR^2}$ is optimised for $\gamma_{\rm det} = 2 \gamma_{\rm int}$ (at zero temperature, and for a single-pole response function).
+It should be emphasised that the $\gamma$ in equations~\ref{eqsnr2isoav} and~\ref{eqsnr2isoav2} refers to the damping rate with the readout system connected to the target, and not just to the intrinsic damping $\gamma_{\rm int}$ in the target itself (whereas $\gamma = \gamma_{\rm int}$ in the op-amp case).
+Analysing the case of a circulator plus a cold load, as in~\cite{sclong,srf}, shows that for a given intrinsic dissipation rate $\gamma_{\rm int}$ associated with the target, the axion-mass-averaged ${\rm SNR}$ squared is optimised for $\gamma_{\rm det} = 2 \gamma_{\rm int}$, where $\gamma = \gamma_{\rm det} + \gamma_{\rm int}$ (at zero temperature, and for a single-pole response function).
 This leads to an SNR limit $\OO(1)$ worse than equation~\ref{eqsnr2isoav}.

 So far, we have assumed that the target is in the ground state.
 If the target and the cold load have the same non-zero temperature, then an analogous analysis can easily be performed, incorporating thermal fluctuations for $A_b$.
-However, if the cold load is mainted at a different temperature to the target's environment, the situation is slightly more complicated.
-As analysed in~\cite{sclong,scshort,srf}, if the cold load is at the lower temperature than the target's environment, and the dissipation in the target system is fixed, it is beneficial to `overcouple' to the amplifier, increasing the damping rate of the overall system.
-At $T=0$, this would result in worse sensitivity, but because it also reduces the thermal noise reaching the detector, its overall effect is to improve the SNR.
+However, if the cold load is maintained at a different temperature from the target's environment, the situation is slightly more complicated.
+As analysed in~\cite{sclong,scshort,srf}, if the cold load is at a lower temperature than the target's environment, and the dissipation in the target system is fixed, it is beneficial to `overcouple' to the amplifier, increasing the damping rate of the target excitation.
+If all temperatures were negligibly small, this would result in worse sensitivity, but because it also reduces the thermal noise reaching the detector, its overall effect is to improve the SNR.
 From \cite{sclong,scshort,srf}, for $n_T \gg 1$, where $T$ is the temperature of the target, the resulting ${\rm SNR}^2$ is suppressed by $\sim 1/n_T$ compared to the $T=0$ value.

 It should be possible to give a more detailed analysis of isolated amplifier setups than attempted in this section.
-Our main aim here was to show that the standard results derived for single-pole oscillators are $\OO(1)$ optimal (at least at zero temperature).
+Our main aim here was to show that the SNR obtained from a single-pole resonator is $\OO(1)$ optimal (at least at zero temperature).